andrebiegel/liferay-configuration-api/README.md

 # Configuration API in Liferay DXP
 This repository explores the functionality liferay dxp provides with the new configuration api.
-It builds upon the osgi configuration admin. furthermore it allows a configuration scoping and the integration within the system settings ui with configuration categories.
+It builds upon the osgi configuration admin.
+Furthermore it allows scoping of configuration and the integration within the system settings ui with configuration categories.

 In this repository are four examples located:
 * [Pure OSGI Example](/osgi-core-annotation/README.md)